 NEVER Part with Card Details to BUY A FUNERAL PLAN WITHOUT READING THE BROCHURE and Terms of Business CAREFULLY.

-STOP PRESS: We have no idea what was happening at Prosperous Life Funeral Plans phone system.
-They seem sometimes to have been unable to answer their phones.
-That is pretty disastrous when a plan holder has died.
 The majority of the calls we have fielded have been asking for refunds during the cancellation period, and all we can suggest is to write to them Recorded Delivery and make sure you keep a copy of the letter as well as the Post Office Receipt.
-We understand that refunds take a minimum, of 5 weeks, and there is a substantial penalty if they are not aware of the cancellation during the period shown on their terms of business, their address appears at the foot of this review.
+We understand from calls that refunds take a minimum, of 2 weeks, and there is a substantial penalty if the client does not read the Terms of Business regarding cancellation which is penalty-free with 30 days of their initial payment, their address appears at the foot of this review.
 We have never recommended a Prosperous Plan – which is not a criticism, and we’re not suggesting anyone rushes out and cancels one.
 They are reasonable, but there are better plans available, and we always try to recommend the best plan for each individual.

 Prosperous Life Funeral Plans are another newish player in the funeral plan market.
 They offer a simple range of three plans.
 Read our review below.
-To find out if they would be right for you, call us on 0800 0588 240 for free Independent Advice in this complex market.
-Prosperous Life do seem to be making some waves in the market, some of them not positive, but that is probably a few over-pushy agents rather than the company.
-Other companies have had similar issues in the past and sorted them out.
-To be blunt, I see no reason at this point in time to use Prosperous Life.
-Better plans are available at a lower cost.
-Hopefully, they will improve their allowance for third party costs and index it so it is not falling further and further behind the better buys.
+To find out if they would be right for you, call us on CLOSED for free Independent Advice in this complex market.
+To be blunt, I see no reason at this point in time to recommend them.
+Better plans are available at similar cost.
+Hopefully, they will improve their allowance for third-party costs.

 Should you have a complaint about Prosperous Life Funeral Plans, DO NOT CALL US please, their contact details are at the foot of the page.
-Our main concern is that their agents seem to be selling plans over the phone on the basis that there is a cooling-off period where the client can cancel.
-Nothing wrong with that, but we think customers should get the chance to read the small print before handing over bank details and cash – and that shouldn’t be done over the phone.
+Our main concern is that their staff seem to be selling plans over the phone on the basis that there is a cooling-off period where the client can cancel.
+Nothing wrong with that, but we think customers should get the chance to read the small print before handing over bank details and cash – and that shouldn’t be done over the phone, or even by email with older clients.
 Just our view!
-The Daily Mail is not keen on Prosperous Life either!

-You should be aware that the guarantee offered by Prosperous Life covers only the funeral directors own fees, and not third-party costs, which are typically around one-third of the total cost.
+You should be aware that the guarantee offered by Prosperous Life covers only the funeral directors own fees, and not third-party costs, except the index-linked amount, which are typically around one-third of the total cost.
 They do have an allowance of £1,000 available, which is a bit lower than most.
-It is NOT automatically indexed in line with the Consumer Price Index as are most other plans, but they MAY at their discretion increase it.
+It is automatically indexed in line with the Consumer Price Index as are most other plans, but they MAY at their discretion increase it.
 Hardly ideal!
-Almost certainly, your family will need to find a significant top up at the time.
-Even in 2020, some crematoria are charging £1,500 – £500 over the Late Life Planning allowance.
+Almost certainly, your family will need to find a significant top-up at the time.
+Even in 2021, some crematoria are charging £1,500 – already £500 over the Prosperous Life allowance without taking anything else into account, though in some areas it should cover at least the crematorium fee.

 For a copy of our FREE Guide To Prepaid Funeral plans, pop your email into the box below: